 Organic Rosemary is a powerful anti-inflammatory and its deep acting penetrative ability helps to reduce swelling.
 Its properties make it remarkable for treating skin burns and rashes.

 Chronic skin condition such as eczema, psoriasis, and dermatitis are soothed by Rosemary’s pungent properties

-Rosemary and Acne and Oily Skin Treatment
+Rosemary for Acne and Oily Skin Treatment

 Potent as a disinfectant and anti-biotic, Rosemary is ideal as a key ingredient in a balm for treating acne whether on the face, upper arms, or back.

 Its astringent quality renders it perfect for lightening dark spots on the skin and generally improving the complexion.